chris-bratti/auth_leptos/README.md

 After running `docker-compose up -d`, you should have the following containers:

-1. `auth_leptos` - The container for the Leptos application
+1. `leptos-auth` - The container for the Leptos application
 2. `leptos_postgres` - The postgres container for your database
 3. `redis-cache` - The Redis cache for session storage